abhanjac/blood_cell_image_segmentation/README.md

 ![](images/unet_model_diagram.png)

 In this work, we use a modified version of the U-Net for creating segmentation maps for each input image.
 The original U-Net architecture is too big; hence, the depth of all the layers are reduced to half the original size.
-The height and width
+The height and width of the layers are also modified to handle **224 x 224** images as shown in above figure.
+This figure can be compared with the figure in the [original paper](extra_files/Unet.pdf) to observe the difference in the structure.